TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Time-delay cosmography formalism

-Given $\slos$, the values of $\sigma_{ r}$ and $\sigma_{\theta}$ are degenerate, leaving \bani \ nearly unconstrained.
 This introduces a degeneracy between $\slos$ and the 3D mass profile known as the mass-anisotropy degeneracy (MAD) \citep{binney82, merritt85}.
 As demonstrated in Appendix \ref{app:slowrotator}, the lens galaxy of \HEonze is a slow rotator.
-We hence follow \citet{tdcosmo25} and use the measurements of \citet{cappellari07} on slow rotating galaxies to apply the uniform prior $0.87\leq \frac{\sigma_{\theta}^2}{\sigma_{r}^2}\leq 1.12$.
+We hence followed \citet{tdcosmo25}, and use the measurements of \citet{cappellari07} on slow rotating galaxies to apply the uniform prior $0.87\leq \frac{\sigma_{\theta}^2}{\sigma_{r}^2}\leq 1.12$.

-A solution of Eq.~\ref{eq:jeans} is given by:
+A solution of Eq.~\ref{eq:jeans} is given by

 with $M(r)$ the mass enclosed within the radius $r$ and